Forex Technical Analysis & Forecast: EUR/USD, GBP/USD, USD/CHF, USD/JPY, AUD/USD, USD/RUB, Gold, Brent

 BRENT

-Brent is trading to break 56.85 upwards; it has already formed the consolidation range.
-After breaking this range to the upside, the market may continue growing with the target at 58.70.
+Brent is being corrected towards 55.50.
+Later, in our opinion, the market may continue growing with the target at 58.45.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex LP bears no responsibility for trading results based on trading recommendations described in these analytical reviews.